-Rainfall in New Jersey has been half of normal or less for the month of July alone.
+Rainfall in New Jersey has been half of normal or less for the month of April and May alone.

 Grasses will eventually experience drought stress if water is withheld.
 Drought stress is a condition under which the grass blades turn gray green, then tan.
 The blade dies, but the crown and root system remain alive.
 When proper growing conditions resume, the plant grows again and new blades are sent up from the crown.
 Grass plants may die eventually if the drought is too long, if the grass is marginally healthy to start with (poor growing conditions or cultural practices), or if the grass is a perennial rye or other drought- intolerant type.